 To make the mincemeat, toast the pecans in a pan over a low heat, until just turning golden and fragrant (about 5 minutes).
 Allow them to cool slightly and then finely chop.

-Place into a big saucepan, along with the clementines, raisins, stem ginger, butter, sugar, spices, salt and the juice and zest of half a lemon.
+Place the chopped pecans into a big saucepan, along with the clementines, raisins, stem ginger, butter, sugar, spices, salt and the juice and zest of half a lemon.
 Cook over a low heat, for about 25-30 minutes, stirring every so often.
 You’re looking for a gooey, condensed and combined mixture that smells delicious.

 Remove the pan from the heat and stir through the vanilla extract and whisky.
 Allow to cool, then decant into sterilised glass jars and store in the fridge until using.